Who Is This Credit Card Best For?

 Points do not expire as long as your card is actively used, and there isn’t a limit on the number of points you can earn at most properties.

-Still, 1.43 cents is an average value.
+Still, 1.11 cents is an average value.
 The points cost of an award stay will depend on the hotel category and location, demand, and other factors.
-Hotels are categorized into eight tiers, with category 1 as the most affordable.
-In general you’ll get the most value from your points by using them for reservations at pricier, more luxurious Marriott hotels.
+Hotels are categorized into eight tiers, with Category 1 as the most affordable.
+You’ll typically get the most value from your points by using them for reservations at pricier, more luxurious Marriott hotels.

 You can also transfer points to airline loyalty programs—more than 40 in all, including all major U.S. carriers.
-Unfortunately, Bonvoy points transfer at 3 to 1 with most partner airlines.
-That’s a poor transfer ratio and most transfers will dramatically reduce the value of your points.
-Currently, your best choice among domestic airlines is United, and after you make the transfer and redeem them, your points will be worth a paltry 0.76 cent each, based on our estimation of the average dollar value of United miles.
+However, Bonvoy points transfer at a 3-to-1 rate with most partner airlines.
+That’s a poor transfer ratio and may seriously reduce the value of your points.
+Your best transfer option among domestic airlines is United, and after you make the transfer and redeem them, your points will be worth only 0.81 cents each, based on our average valuations of United miles.

 Other redemption options include: